-What is your Gluteus Medius
+What is the Gluteus Medius Muscle?

 Your gluteus medius is one of your three major gluteus muscles.
 The gluteus medius is located on the side of your hip and attaches from the top of your pelvis to the top of your thigh bone.

 The gluteus medius is in charge of the action of lifting your leg to the side and stabilizing your pelvis while it bears weight – especially when running.

 It also helps your bigger gluteus maximus muscle flex and extend your leg.
 Having strong glutes is important because we use our glutes in everyday life when you push off the ground while walking, running, or stepping.